 Before the Excursion

 - Plan Ahead – Before we went to the Polar Express, I made sure to not only book tickets in advance but to also call and ask questions.
 I wanted to know how far parking was from the event.
-The tickets said to be there an hour early.
+The ticket said to be there an hour early.
 An hour for my child to wait is super difficult.
 I explained his struggles, and they gave me a shorter arrival window.
 I also found out there would be a live-action show during part of the wait, so then I knew he would be entertained for a portion of that time.
 Planning ahead means that you will be able to prevent some problems before they happen because you’ll be prepared and know what to expect.

 - Prepare Your Child – Since my son had watched the Polar Express movie multiple times recently, I knew he’d have an interest in the event.
-If you are planning to take your child to the zoo, for example, spend days leading up to the date watching zoo animals on television, playing with toy zoo animals, show them the zoo’s website, etc. The more prior knowledge they have the more engaged they will be.
-I even sent a note into my son’s therapy center to ask them to help prepare him and they were happy to assist.
+If you are planning to take your child to the zoo, for example, spend days leading up to the date watching zoo animals on television, playing with toy zoo animals, show them the zoo’s website, etc. The more prior knowledge they have, the more engaged they will be.
+I even sent a note to my son’s therapy center to ask them to help prepare him, and they were happy to assist.
 You also may want to make what is called a “social story.”
 A social story is a written or visual guide used to help children on the spectrum understand new social settings, interactions, behaviors, etc. I make social story videos for my son.
 In this video social story, I was preparing him for a trip to spend a weekend in Tampa.
 My blog Using Video to Create Social Stories will explain in more detail how I make video social stories and hopefully give you some ideas to do the same.

 During the Excursion